Skip to main content

 Three properties stand out:

 Secret injection without guest exposure.
 The guest gets a placeholder token.
 The host-side proxy substitutes the real credential, but only for requests to explicitly allowlisted destinations.
 Your agent can curl all day.
 It’s not sending your GitHub token anywhere you haven’t approved, because the agent doesn’t have your GitHub token.
-The token never existed inside the VM.

-Does it actually work for real workloads?
+Does it work for real workloads?

 #